pnp/vscode-viva/README.md

 ### Welcome experience

-The extension automatically detects if you are in an SharePoint Framework project.
+The extension automatically detects if you are in a SharePoint Framework project.
 If not, it will show helpful actions to allow you to create a new Viva Connections app.

 ![Welcome experience](./assets/images/welcome-experience.png)